idoodler/ZeroAPS/README.md

 * 1x Raspberry Pi Zero *(Get a starter pack [here](https://www.adafruit.com/products/2817))*
   * 1x Micro SD Card 8GB
   * [Some way to connect your Raspberry Pi Zero to the internet]
-    * *I used an Raspberry Pi 2 I had laying around (I basically set up Raspbian and downloaded everything following on the Raspberry Pi 2 and then transfair the micro SD card to the Raspberry Pi Zero*
+    * *I used an Raspberry Pi 2 I had laying around (I basically set up Raspbian and downloaded everything following on the Raspberry Pi 2/3 and then swap the micro SD card to the Raspberry Pi Zero*
     * *You also can use a WiFi USB dongle*
   * [1x Micro HDMI to HDMI adapter]
   * [1x USB OTG to USB adapter]